 CUT by Wolfgang Puck at Marina Bay Sands

 CUT combines American steakhouse traditions with modern fine dining.
-Premium wagyu and an extensive wine list complement the elegant atmosphere, making it popular for business and special occasions.
+Premium wagyu beef and an extensive wine list complement the elegant atmosphere, making it popular for business and special occasions.

 Maison Boulud by Daniel Boulud